 Understanding General Electric's Unusual Options Activity

-On Thursday, shares of General Electric (NYSE:GE) saw unusual options activity.
-After the option alert, the stock price moved up to $13.77.
+On Monday, shares of General Electric (NYSE:GE) saw unusual options activity.
+After the option alert, the stock price moved down to $13.58.

 - Option Type: SWEEP